wpsimon09/Vulkan/README.md

 Model data are in the `.obj` file while separate textures are in `glTF` format.
 For now model and textures are loaded independently of each other

+Scene consists of the model and single green directional light

 https://github.com/user-attachments/assets/573b2e92-0083-4895-ae97-b973964049d3